davestewart/javascript-state-machine/docs/config/transitions.md

 // move sequentially from one state to the next state 'next : a > b > c > d'

-// move from both states a and c to states x
+// move from both a and c to state x
 'error: a > x < c'

-// move from each of a, b and c states, to state x 'quit : a b c > x'
+// move from each of a, b and c, to state x
+'quit : a b c > x'
 ```

-Note that it doesn't make sense to transition *from* multiple states *to* multiple states, the following will throw an error:
+Note that it doesn't make sense to transition *from* multiple states *to* multiple states, so the following will throw an error:

 ```
 wtf : a b c > x y z